socnetv/app/scripts/README__run_benchmarks.md

 For distance cases, `actual` is the **median compute time** over N runs (`--bench N`).
 For IO cases, `actual` is the **single load time** (`LOAD_MS`).
 IO baselines with `expected == 0ms` are skipped automatically (too fast to measure reliably).

+Strict regression enforcement applies to distance and IO benchmarks only.
+Optional clustering timing probes are informational and are not baseline-enforced.

 IO timing regression enforcement is also available at the kernel level via `socnetv-cli --strict` (applies `checkIoTimings()` inside `compareGoldenV5Io()`).